Drive webinar registrations with this social media promotion Ebook.

 By “wise”, we don’t mean wise in the traditional sense.
 Rather, we mean brands with a smart, witty, and perhaps even snarky personality.
 A brand that has their finger on the pulse of what’s happening right at this moment, and isn’t afraid to react to it.
 Politicians, socially-motivated companies, software companies, and some food brands have managed to run great campaigns primarily through Twitter.
 It’s not for everyone, but if you’re agile, reactive, and fearless, it might be for you.

 If you asked most marketing experts which platform they’d go with if they could only choose one, they’d probably select Facebook.
 The reason?
 More than 2.79 billion people around the world use Facebook, which is almost a third of the world’s population!
 In the U.S., the platform boasts about 228.6 million members (or about 70% of America's population).
 With numbers like those, pretty much any marketing campaign is bound to achieve some success.
+For more info, read our guide on why brands should use Facebook Live.

 There’s no need to set yourself a reminder to schedule a post every Tuesday, Wednesday, and Thursday at lunchtime.
 These social media publishing tools will do it for you, automatically.